fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-11-Ray-Tracing-Adventure.md

 ```

 The problem was caused by floating-point precision near the light and surface intersection points.
 When the shadow ray started exactly on a surface, it could re-intersect the same geometry due to numerical error, producing random noise on surfaces.
 In my code I was already adding a small epsilon offset to the shadow ray origin inside findClosestIntersection, but I forgot to include the same epsilon in the distance comparison inside isInShadow.
-As a result, even with the offset origin, hits with t ≈ 0 or t ≈ lightDistance were still being counted as occluders.
 To fix this, I added shadow ray epsilon both at the origin and in the comparison.

 ```cpp